Kilimanjaro International Airport: Overview

-Many international visitors also go to national parks in Tanzania, to the Indian Ocean coast, to islands such as Zanzibar, and to Lake Victoria, reflected in the routes of connecting flights.
-With a runway almost 12000 ft long, the airport can handle aircraft as large as Boeing 747s and Antonov 124s.
+Many international visitors go to national parks in Tanzania, to the Indian Ocean coast, to islands such as Zanzibar, and to Lake Victoria, reflected in the routes of connecting flights.
+With a runway almost 11811 ft long, the airport can handle aircraft as large as Boeing 747s and Antonov 124s.
 The airport served 665,147 passengers in 2012, a 3.7 percent increase over 2011.
 The airport served 802,731 passengers in 2014, of whom 45 percent were international, 38 percent domestic, and 17 percent transit.

 On 19 February 2014, the governments of Tanzania and the Netherlands signed a grant arrangement to rehabilitate the airport, including its aprons, taxiways, and terminal building.
 The total cost of the project was expected to be €35.5 million, with €15.0 million funded by the Netherlands and the remainder by Tanzania.
 The design phase, completed by 2014, was financed entirely by the Dutch government.
 In November 2015, renovations began at the airport, aimed at doubling its capacity from 600,000 passengers to 1.2 million annually.
 The renovation work was being done by BAM International, a subsidiary of the Royal BAM Group in the Netherlands, at a cost of US$39.7 million, and was expected to be completed in May 2017.